Chart Color Schemes

 East Ballina features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 69.5% of all households, including 23.9% couples with children, 33.5% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 30.5%, with lone person households at 26.1% and group households comprising 4.2%.
-The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 69.5% of all households, including 23.9% couples with children, 33.5% couples without children, and 11.5% single parent families.
+Non-family households make up the remaining 30.5%, with lone person households at 26.1% and group households comprising 4.2% of the total.
+The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households